 Yara Shahidi's soft, voluminous curls—including her barely-there bangs—are the epitome of It-girl cool.
 Keep hair hydrated with moisturizing products and amp up fullness with something like Sexy Hair Big Sexy Hair Spray & Play Volumizing Hairspray ($20).

 Ella Purnell's blunt, textured bob is cool and casual.
 Use a round brush, such as Moroccanoil Ceramic Round Brush ($30), when blowdrying bangs to get them straight and volumized.
 As for the rest of your mane, spritz on some dry texturizing spray then simply tuck hair behind the ear for a neat finish.

-We like long-haired Demi Lovato, but we like like short-haired Demi.
-This is a bold look since all the attention is drawn to the face, with bangs playing a starring role.
+Demi Lovato's bold look draws attention to the face, with bangs playing a starring role.
 To style, work some pomade through bangs and mussy them up a bit.
 Finish by spraying Fekkai Root Lift Volumizing Treatment ($28) on the top of your head to lengthen a round face.